dart-lang/language/accepted/future-releases/small-features-21Q1/feature-specification.md

 Very little actual change is expected since the `>>>` operator behaves equivalently to `>>` and `<<`, so the same code paths should apply as soon as we are past lexical analysis.

-When the operator has been enabled, we'll quickly (in the same dev-release series) introduce:
+When the operator has been enabled, we'll quickly (in the same dev-release series if possible, possibly early Q2) introduce:

 ```dart
 int operator >>>(int shift);